Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 Geiranger Sjokolade Chocolate Café

-Left photo: the cutest chocolate shop + cafe housed in bot house a with 3 different types of hot chocolates, ice cream, choco waffles and delectable chocolates – pictured was the dark hot chocolate
+Left photo: the cutest chocolate shop + cafe housed in boat house a with 3 different types of hot chocolates, ice cream, choco waffles and delectable chocolates – pictured was the dark hot chocolate

 Fiskekakebuda